theCapypara/riptide-docs/source/user_docs/shell.rst

 .. warning:: When using Riptide inside a virtualenv, you need to replace ``riptide.hook.bash`` with
              the full path to ``riptide.hook.bash``.
 You can get that by calling ``which riptide.hook.bash``.
              The same applies for the zsh integration.

-.. note:: If you want to try these commands out yourself using the demo project from the following chapters,
-          you may need to start the database first: ``riptide start -s db``.

 .. warning:: Whenever you set up a project for the first time,
              you need to exit and re-enter the project directory to use the commands.